sailpoint-oss/golang-sdk/api_beta/docs/Subscription.md

 ### NewSubscription

-`func NewSubscription(id string, name string, triggerId string, triggerName string, type_ SubscriptionType, enabled bool, ) *Subscription`
+`func NewSubscription(id string, name string, triggerId string, triggerName string, type_ SubscriptionType, responseDeadline string, enabled bool, ) *Subscription`

 NewSubscription instantiates a new Subscription object This constructor will assign default values to properties that have it defined,